 Program Overview

-The two-year, 32-unit program begins each fall, with courses on Tuesday and Thursday evenings from 6:30 to 9:15 p.m.
+The program is in person, 32-units over two years, and begins each fall.
+Courses are held on Tuesday and Thursday evenings from 6:30 to 9:15 p.m.
 On Tuesdays, workshops in each genre (fiction, poetry, and nonfiction) focus on student manuscripts in a peer setting of supportive critique.
 On Thursdays, literature seminars focus on traditions, styles, craft elements and developments, and literary models.

 Program Timeline